Skip to content

-NEW YORK (1010 WINS) — Police shot and killed a man on parole for murder after he pulled a gun on officers while inside a Bronx bedroom on Thursday morning, the NYPD confirmed.
+NEW YORK (1010 WINS) — Police shot and killed a man on parole for murder after he brandished a suspected firearm on officers as they searched a Bronx apartment on Thursday morning, the NYPD confirmed.

 At about 6:45 a.m., officers responded to 105 Willis Ave. in the Mott Haven section of the Bronx in search of 44-year-old Lucien Colón, who police said had an active parole warrant and an active bench warrant for failing to meet his reporting requirements as a New York State sex offender.